ufo-language/cpp-implementation/README.md

 ## Development

 * Written using Emacs.
 I won't get into a holy war over editors.
 The best editor is the one you prefer to use.
+Yeah, I know modern editors are in some ways "better", but I use Emacs because I like to use Emacs.
+That means I don't care about min/maxing my keystrokes, or effective committed machine code instructions per millisecond or anything like that.
+Writing good code is partly science and partly art, and this is how I practice my art.
+* Built using CMake.
 * Compiled using G++.
-* Memory tested using valgrind.
+* Memory tested using Valgrind.
-* Running in Ubuntu 20 in VirtualBox on a Mac Mini.
+* Running in Ubuntu 20 in VirtualBox, provisioned using Vagrant, on a Mac Mini.

 ## The future of UFO